+Protect the playa surface from fuel spills.
 Fuel expands with heat.
 Never fill your fuel containers past 80%.
-Protect the playa surface from fuel spills.
 All containers, regardless of size, must be stored within "secondary containment" basins.
 These basins must be capable of holding 110% of the volume of the largest single fuel container stored within it.
-Participants using combustible fuels in an art installation or storing fuel in camp must comply with best practices for storing and handling these materials: http://burningman.org/fuel-hazmat.
+Participants using fuels in an art installation or storing fuel in camp must comply with best practices for storing and handling these materials: burningman.org/fuel-hazmat.
 Questions about fuel?
 Contact fuelsafety@burningman.org.